 Anna Harris (A.)

-I pursue an approach to the social study of medicine that is grounded in ethnographic studies of contemporary medical practices, my clinical experience working in hospitals, and collaborations with historians, doctors, artists, museum specialists and craftspeople.
-My research spans the fields of anthropology, science and technology studies, medical education and medical humanities and health sociology.
-My empirical cases focus on the anthropology and history of technological medical practices, especially concerning questions of sensorality, embodiment and learning.
-I also write about hospital infrastructures (see my blog and my twitterfeed @pneumaticpost).
+Anna pursues an approach to the social study of medicine that is grounded in ethnographic studies of contemporary medical practices, her clinical experience working in hospitals, and collaborations with historians, doctors, artists, museum specialists and craftspeople.
+Her research spans the fields of anthropology, science and technology studies, medical education, medical humanities and health sociology.
+Her empirical cases focus on the anthropology and history of technological medical practices, especially concerning questions of sensorality, sustainability, embodiment, materiality and learning.
+She also writes about hospital infrastructures (see her blog).

 Photo credit: Arjen Schmitz.